mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 duplicate tables are allowed.
 To disable the duplicate database detection, use `ignore_tables_regex=.*`.

+Schemarouter compares table and database names case-insensitively.
+This means that the tables `test.t1` and `test.T1` are assumed to refer to the same table.

 The main limitation of SchemaRouter is that aside from session variable writes and some specific queries, a query can only target one server.
 This means that queries which depend on results from multiple servers give incorrect results.